IRS Form 8615 Instructions

 Line 10

-Enter the amount from Line 16 on the parent’s Form 1040 or Form 1040-NR.
+Enter the amount from Line 16 on the parent’s Form 1040 or Form 1040-NR, minus any alternative minimum tax.
 If this is a joint return, use that number, even if the other spouse isn’t the child’s parent.

 For parents filing Form 2555, use the number on Line 4 instead of the tax from the parent’s tax return.
 If you checked the box in Line 9, check the box in Line 10.